The first-principles phase diagram of monolayer nanoconfined water: Supplementary information

-Section S1 discusses the details of the methodology: the simulation setup and the simulation cells, the selection of a suitable DFT functional (S1.A), development of the MLP (S1.B), random structure search (S1.C), the calculation of phase boundaries (S1.D), and accounting for finite-size effects (S1.E).
-Section S2 discusses the verification of key-findings: validation of the MLP (S2.A), and first-principles simulations of the hexatic-like (S2.B) and superionic (S2.C) phases with explicit graphene.
-Section S3 discusses the calculation of the rotational relaxation constants (S3.A), and the vibrational spectra (S3.B) of the hexatic-like phase.

-\subsection{Supplementary Data1}
+\subsection{Supplementary Data 1}

-Videos of the hexagonal-pentagonal-liquid coexistence (V1), the rhombic-pentagonal-liquid coexistence (V2), the hexatic-like (V3) and superionic phases (V4), and first-principles simulation of the superionic (V5) and hexatic-like phases (V6) with explicit graphene.
+Videos of the hexagonal-pentagonal-liquid coexistence (V1), the rhombic-pentagonal-liquid coexistence (V2), the hexatic (V3) and superionic phases (V4), and first-principles simulation of the superionic (V5) and hexatic phases (V6) with explicit graphene.